Are you a parent?

 Stage 3 - Encouraging the club to sign up to the Deaf-Friendly Activities Pledge / asking NDCS to support

-Once you have chosen a club and your child is attending or has arranged their first visit, this is when Me2 deaf-friendly activities can support.
+Once you have chosen a club and your child is attending or has arranged their first visit, this is when we may be able to support.

 Where possible we encourage clubs and leaders to contact us directly.
 Please do share our information and contact details with the club and ask them to contact us if they would like any information, advice, training or additional support.